nalgeon/codapi/README.md

-# Embeddable code playgrounds
+# Interactive code examples

-_for education, documentation, and fun_ 🎉
+_for documentation, education and fun_ 🎉

-Codapi is a platform for embedding interactive code snippets directly into your product documentation, online course, or blog post.
+Codapi is a platform for embedding interactive code snippets directly into your product documentation, online course or blog post.

 ```
 ┌───────────────────────────────┐